rimatla/git-cheatsheet/README.md

 This is a special case when working on a team and the branch I am are pushing is out of sync with the remote.
 To address this, it's simple, pull the latest changes:
 `git pull origin branch-name`

+# • How to add SSH keys to your github/gilab
+- Create the key
+`$ ssh-keygen -t rsa -C "$your_email@foobar.com"`

+> To accept the default path just hit Enter on your keyboard

+- View the Public Key
+`$ cat ~/.ssh/id_rsa.pub`

+> Your key will appear – copy the key text starting from ssh-rsa all the way to your username/host.

+- Add the Key to Your GitLab/GitHhub Profile